-Public Issue Banks would typically, not be required in a private placement.
+Public Issue Banks would typically not be required in a private placement.

-(e) Escrow Collection Banks
+(v) Escrow Collection Banks

-An Escrow Collection Bank acts as an escrow agent in relation to the application money received as a part of the public offer from non-ASBA Investors.
-The escrow account is opened for collecting the application money received from non-ASBA Investors.
-An Escrow Collection Bank also handles refunds of excess amount received from non-ASBA Investors.
+An Escrow Collection Bank acts as an escrow agent in relation to the application money received as a part of the public issue from non-ASBA investors.
+The escrow account is opened for collecting the application money received from non-ASBA investors.
+An Escrow Collection Bank also handles refunds of excess amount received from non-ASBA investors.

-(f) Credit Rating Agencies
+(vi) Credit Rating Agencies